 International business professionals are on the move in ever greater numbers.
 Düsseldorf has changed much over time and so too, thank goodness, has the general definition of an expat.
 The demands and requirements of foreigners in the city remain the same.
 Knowledge.

 Düsseldorf is the state capital of powerhouse North-Rhine Westphalia viewed through the eyes and mind of one of us.
-My mission is to empower international residents through providing online insights and relevant local knowledge.
+My mission is to empower international residents by providing relevant insights and local knowledge.

 YOUR NEW HOME